Sleep Disorders

 • Several sleep-related disorders, including restless legs syndrome, insomnia, and sleep-related eating disorder, are more prevalent and severe in women. |

-New research is revealing novel aspects of sleep pathology in women (22).
-Old studies had shown that snoring women had more strokes (41).
-In a study of 71,779 female nurses 40 through 65 years of age without previously diagnosed vascular disease followed for eight years, the authors found that the age-adjusted relative risk of stroke was 1.60 (95% CI, 1.21 to 2.12) for occasional snorers and 1.88 (95% CI, 1.29 to 2.74) for habitual snorers.
+Research has revealed novel aspects of sleep pathology and management in women (22).
+A study by Hu and colleagues showed that snoring women had more strokes (41).
+In a study of 71,779 female nurses 40 through 65 years of age without previously diagnosed vascular disease followed for 8 years, the authors found that the age-adjusted relative risk of stroke was 1.60 (95% CI, 1.21 to 2.12) for occasional snorers and 1.88 (95% CI, 1.29 to 2.74) for habitual snorers.
 The study did not identify patients with sleep apnea, but as habitual snoring is a common marker of obstructive sleep apnea, it remains inescapable to assume that obstructive sleep apnea was the background risk factor for vascular disease.
 Research results show that women with sleep apnea are indeed at higher risk of stroke than men, but the mechanisms of this phenomenon remain elusive (18).

 • The menstrual cycle, pregnancy, and menopause are the principal modifying factors that increase the risk of sleep disturbance. | |